foxdonut/meiosis/docs/lessons/router-setup.md

 export const router = createRouter({ routeConfig });
 ```

+This sets up the router in Hash Mode, which uses `#!` as a prefix in routes.

 We defined a `Page` constant for convenience, but this is not strictly necessary.
 You could use
 strings directly in the `routeConfig` object, if you prefer.